time2fishman/nightwatch-introduction-part1/README.md

 `.click()`
 > Only needs a selector as an argument, i.e. `.click('button[name="equalsButton"]')`
+> This will literally click whatever element the selector provided identifies, just as if we had clicked manually.

 `.expect.element().text.to.equal()`
 > A combination of functions, technically, all you really need to know is that the `.element()` part needs a selector, from which it will pull the text value.
 The `.equal()` needs the value we expect to find in the element's text.
 I.e. `.expect.element('span[name="result"]').text.to.equal('4')`
+> This is an 'assertion', similar to `.assert` or `.verify` commands.
+We use these to check and make sure results are as expected.
+In this case, to check if the text contained within an element matches what we think it should be.
 > Note: while you can chain `.click()`s and other functions one after another without having to type `browser` again, an `.expect` of any sort ends the chain.
+Also, if an `.expect` fails, the test is marked failed, and all remaining steps are skipped.

 Using these two bits of functionality from Nightwatch, I can write the simple test below.